 - Collect contact information from your new friends so you can stay in touch after returning to St. Louis.

 As you may notice, being back can be as challenging as your first few days and weeks in your host country!
 The Study Abroad Office is here to help you however possible with your readjustment to life in the U.S. In order to make a successful transition back to UMSL, please complete the following steps:

 - SURVEY: Complete the Study Abroad Program Survey on Triton Globetrotter.
-This survey will provide future students with a good understanding of your experience and assist our office in evaluating our partner relationships.
+This survey will help future study abroad students and assist our office in evaluating our programs and partner relationships.
 You should allow 45 minutes to complete the survey.

 - Deadline: You should complete the survey within two weeks of your return

 - SCHOLARSHIP REQUIREMENT*: If you receive a scholarship from International Studies and Programs, you must complete at least one of the below requirements: